MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ## Add annotations in the Dynamics 365 Remote Assist user's environment

-When in a call, you'll see your collaborator’s space, including the holograms, and can use the Mixed Reality toolbar to add annotations.
+When you're in a call, you'll see your collaborator’s space, including holograms, and can use the Mixed Reality toolbar to add annotations.

 ![Screenshot of the mixed reality toolbar.](media/mixed-reality-toolbar.PNG)